altaflab/capstone-movielens/README.md

 The .Rmd file is set up to load the previously downloaded, wrangled and tidied movielens data partitioned into edx and validation datsets.
 This fulldata.Rda file is not provided here.
 The code which generates this data was provided by HarvardX as part of the project brief and is included for information (eval=FALSE) within the .Rmd file in case required.

-The .Rmd file also refers to a preamble.tex file which was created to soften the latex rules on floating figures/tables within the pdf report and a references.bib file which includes the references cited in the report in bibtex format.
+The .Rmd file also refers to a preamble.tex file which was created to relax the latex rules on floating figures/tables within the pdf report and a references.bib file which includes the references cited in the report in bibtex format.
 Both of these files are included in the repo for information.